djp-math/djp-math.github.io/README.md

 My research area is stochastic processes.
 My current focus is on Polya urns, Polya urn processes, and generalized Polya processes.
 I have also done some work with matrix-analytic methods on Markov chains, particularly the random product technique developed by Patrick Buckingham and Brian Fralix.

 To contact me, please email me at djpittm@clemson.edu.
-(I'm not sure if clicking this link does anything?)

 # Educational Background